Jamaat-e-Islami Pakistan: Qazi Hussain Ahmad (1987–2008)

 In 1987, when Zia died, the Pakistan Muslim League formed the right-wing alliance, Islami Jamhoori Ittehad (IJI).
 In 1990 when Nawaz Sharif came to power, JIP boycotted the cabinet on the basis that the Pakistan Peoples' Party and the Pakistan Muslim League were problematic to equal degrees.

 In the election of 1993, JIP won three seats.
-In this year, JIP was a member of the newly formed All Parties Hurriyat Conference (APHC) which promotes the independence of Jammu and Kashmir from India.
-Prior to this, JIP had allegedly set up the Hizb-ul-Mujahideen, a Kashmir liberation militia to oppose the Kashmir Liberation Front which fights for the complete independence of the Kashmir region.
+This year, JIP was a member of the newly formed All Parties Hurriyat Conference (APHC), which promotes the independence of Jammu and Kashmir from India.Beforeo this, JIP had allegedly set up the Hizb-ul-Mujahideen, a Kashmir liberation militia to oppose the Kashmir Liberation Front which fights for the complete independence of the Kashmir region.

 Ahmad left his position in the Senate in protest against corruption.

 Successful long march against Bhutto's government

-On 20 July 1996, Qazi Hussain Ahmed announced to start protests against government alleging corruption.
+On 20 July 1996, Qazi Hussain Ahmed announced to start protests against the government, alleging corruption.
 Qazi Hussain resigned from the Senate on 27 September and announced the start of a long march against Benazir Bhutto's government.
-The protest started on 27 October 1996 by Jamaat-e-Islami and opposition parties.
+The protest started on 27 October 1996, by Jamaat-e-Islami and opposition parties.
 On 4 November 1996, Bhutto's government was dismissed by President Leghari primarily because of corruption.
 JIP then boycotted the 1997 election, and therefore, lost representation in Parliament.
 However, the party remained politically active, for example, protesting the arrival of the Indian Prime Minister, Atal Bihari Vajpayee, in Lahore.

 In 1999, Pervez Musharraf took power in a military coup.
 JIP, at first, welcomed the general but then objected when Musharraf began to make secular reforms and then again in 2001, when Pakistan joined the war on terror, alleging Musharraf had betrayed the Taliban.
 JIP condemned the events of 11 September 2001, but equally condemned the US when Afghanistan was invaded.
 Some members of Al-Qaeda, for example, Khalid Sheikh Mohammed, were arrested in Pakistan.

-In the 2002 election, JIP made an alliance of religious parties called Muttahida Majlis-e-Amal (MMA) (lit.
+In the 2002 election, JIP allied with religious parties called Muttahida Majlis-e-Amal (MMA) (lit.
 'United Council of Action') and won 53 seats, including most of those representing the Khyber Pakhtunkhwa province.
 JIP continued its opposition to the war on terrorism, particularly the presence of American troops and agencies in Pakistan.
-JIP also called for restoration of judiciary.
+JIP also called for the restoration of the judiciary.